More than 90 million ballots cast as of Saturday, as hopes and tensions magnify ahead of Election Day

 “I didn’t feel confident that something wouldn’t happen,” he said, adding that he was here “to vote Donald Trump out.”

+Leon Anders, 59, arrived just after the clerk’s office had locked its doors.
+He had hoped to pick up absentee ballots for himself and his 90-year-old mother.
+They both have underlying conditions and worry about being exposed to the coronavirus at a polling place.

+But Anders, a Biden supporter, said he’s also worried that someone would come to his polling place to harass voters — with a court fight over a gun ban at polling places raising the specter that more voters may show up armed.

-In Michigan, where Biden is campaigning with former president Barack Obama on Saturday, voting has been characterized this year by concern about the pandemic, potential violence at polling places and legal disputes over how and when ballots will be counted.
+In Michigan, where Biden campaigned with former president Barack Obama on Saturday, voting has been characterized this year by concern about the pandemic, potential violence at polling places and legal disputes over how and when ballots will be counted.

 Despite those hurdles, millions in Michigan have voted successfully.
 More than 3.1 million Michiganders requested absentee ballots this year.
 Since then, 2.6 million have returned their ballots or voted early at a clerks office, said Quentin Turner, who leads the election protection project for Common Cause in Michigan.

-Mikki Godfrey, 49, an early-childhood education expert who lives in a diverse suburb of Detroit, described the experience of voting early this past week as “heaven” for her and her family and friends.
+Mikki Godfrey, 49, an early-childhood education expert who lives in a diverse suburb of Detroit, went to her local clerk’s office in Farmington Hills, where she and her family live.

-“It allowed us to participate without having to worry about missing work, long lines or child care,” she said.
-“I wish we could do it every year.”

-Godfrey went to her local clerk’s office in Farmington Hills, where she and her family live.
 She waited in a short line with her 25-year-old son, T.J.
 Voting went smoothly, but the experience was also “very emotional,” she said.
 This year, Godfrey, like other Black parents, spoke to her son about the risks of being pulled over by police.
 The election, she believes, is in part about addressing those concerns.

 “I felt like we were making history,” she said of going to vote early with her son.

-Holly Bailey, Tom Hamburger, Barry Yeoman and Elise Viebeck contributed to this report.
+Yeoman reported from Graham, N.C.
+Tom Hamburger and Moriah Balingit in Detroit, Jane Gottlieb in Berne, N.Y., and Elise Viebeck in Washington contributed to this report.